-There are 2,325 confirmed cases of COVID-19 in Maine.
-Eighty-nine people in Maine have died from the disease, as of May 31.
+There are 3,975 confirmed cases of COVID-19 in Maine.
+One-hundred twenty-three people in Maine have died from the disease, as of August 4.

 The first confirmed cases of the virus were reported in Wuhan City, Hubei Province, China.
 Since then the virus has spread throughout Asia, Europe and the United States.
-There have been over 1.7 million U.S. cases reported as of late May, with over 100,000 deaths attributed to the disease.
+More than 3.4 million people in the U.S. have tested positive for the coronavirus and more than 136,000 have died.
 The U.S. has both the highest number of cases and the highest number of deaths in the world.

 Coronaviruses are a group of viruses that are relatively common.
 A novel coronavirus is one that has not been previously identified, like the one all over the news right now.
 This has been officially named SARS-CoV-2, and it can cause the disease COVID-19, which can be life-threatening.

 Symptoms can include fever, cough, difficulty breathing, muscle pain and fatigue.
-Many of these symptoms are also common symptoms of the flu, so health officials recommend that people get a flu shot so that they are easier to diagnose later, should that be necessary.
-It can take up to two weeks after initial contact for coronavirus symptoms to become apparent.
+It can take up to two weeks after initial contact for coronavirus symptoms to become apparent, which is why health officials emphasize the importance of social distancing.

 If you suspect you have coronavirus, health officials are asking people to call ahead to your local hospital and not just visit the emergency room.

 There is no vaccine or specific treatment for the new coronavirus, though a vaccine may be available as soon as this year.
+Antibody tests are also being developed and studied.
 This makes prevention key.
 There are a few steps that health professionals recommend:

 - Social distancing